Fermi (FRMI) Q1 2026 earnings summary

 No operating revenue recognized; all activity relates to development and pre-revenue operations.

-$441 million invested in property, plant, and equipment in Q1, bringing cumulative investment to over $1.4 billion.
+$441 million invested in property, plant, and equipment during the quarter, bringing cumulative investment to over $1.4 billion.

-$421 million in outstanding debt after new borrowings and full repayment of Macquarie Term Loan.
+$421 million in net debt after new borrowings and full repayment of Macquarie Term Loan.

 Outlook and guidance